XuanDoVu1996/Python_App/ReadMe.md

 The methodoly for each recommender is as below:

-** :computer: :one: Recommender 1**
+** :computer: :one: Recommender 1 **
 - The first recommender, a shallow recommender using a simple filtering technique, is built to provide users with general non-personalized recommendations, including top trending and top rated products.
-These products will be presented on the front page of the platform so that all users visiting the platform can view and refer to top trending and high-rated products weekly, daily, or even in real time based on how often we update the underlying dataset.
+These products will be presented on the front page of the platform so that all users visiting the platform can view and refer to top trending and high-rated products weekly, daily, or even in real time based on how often I update the underlying dataset.

-** :computer: :two: Recommender 2**
+** :computer: :two: Recommender 2 **
 - The second recommender, a personalized recommender, is built using content-based filtering, with the purpose of suggesting relevant products for new users and for users who made less than 3 ratings.
-For new users, who we have no data about their purchasing pattern or preference and hence CF recommenders face extreme cold-start problems, we can either ask for their inputs directly, or use their browsing history (ie., searched items, viewed items) to suggest related products.
-For users who made less than 3 ratings and thus CF systems work less effectively, we can apply the same approaches as new users, or use purchased items to suggest similar items
+For new users, who I have no data about their purchasing pattern or preference and hence CF recommenders face extreme cold-start problems, I can either ask for their inputs directly, or use their browsing history (ie., searched items, viewed items) to suggest related products.
+For users who made less than 3 ratings and thus CF systems work less effectively, I can apply the same approaches as new users, or use purchased items to suggest similar items

-** :computer: :three: Recommender 3**
+** :computer: :three: Recommender 3 **
 - The third recommender aims to suggest relevant products for users who have made at least 3 ratings, leveraging their purchasing and evaluating history.
 This personalized recommender is chosen by evaluating and comparing various CF algorithms under the Surprise package, both